taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 With a roar, several other Orbiters and Earther **GANGIES** press similar canisters into their necks, suddenly pump up, and throw themselves at each other.

-Everyone else looks on in serene befuddlement, and we see that even Min and the BIOSILICA teen can't help but stare.
+Everyone else looks on in serene befuddlement, and we see that even Min and the Biononymous teen can't help but stare.

 Petite Orbiter has also pressed a capsule into the mod port at her neck in an attempt to stay safe in a suddenly escalated situation, but her transformation isn't going smoothly.
 Her body wobbles and inflates in a rather chaotic manner for a few seconds, then everything deflates and the Petite Orbiter heaves an enormous vomit.
 People around her scatter away as fast as they can, knocking over more drinks.
-As she stumbles to get away from the fight, she turns and runs into the tall BIOSILICA teen.
+As she stumbles to get away from the fight, she turns and runs into the tall Biononymous teen.
 Min is on her feet by now.

 Min to Petite Orbiter: "Are you alright?"

-Petite Orbiter looks up at Min, pained and desperate, as the BIOSILICA teen steadies her.
+Petite Orbiter looks up at Min, pained and desperate, as the Biononymous teen steadies her.
 Then the Petite Orbiter heaves another vomit.

 ### Page 3

 The original Earther **GANGIE** who knocked Petite Orbiter's drink has finally noticed where Petite Orbiter ended up, and shouts: "Hey!"
 Min looks up to see him rushing over, intent on fighting Petite Orbiter.
-Min tries to warn the BIOSILICA teen and the Petite Orbiter: "Watch out--!"
+Min tries to warn the Biononymous teen and the Petite Orbiter: "Watch out--!"

 But the Earther **GANGIE** is blind with chemically-amplified fury and approaching too fast.
-Min steps in front of BIOSILICA teen and Petite Orbiter to grab his punching arm and throws his weight over her hip.
+Min steps in front of Biononymous teen and Petite Orbiter to grab his punching arm and throws his weight over her hip.
 He crashes into the cafe booth.

 Min, furious: "Can't you see she's sick?"
-In the background, BIOSILICA teen is completely holding up Petite Orbiter.
+In the background, Biononymous teen is completely holding up Petite Orbiter.

 Earther **GANGIE**: "Why do you care?!
 Whose crew are you on anyway??"
 He runs a wild eye judgmentally over Min as he tries struggles to stand.
 His upper lip curls in a cruel smirk: "A mod virgin??"